IsaHu-dev/Film-Memory-Quiz-Night/README.md

 - __Interactive Result Screen__

   - After completing the quiz, players are directed to a result screen that shows their performance, including their final score and percentage.
-Players can either choose to register their score or play again, enhancing engagement.
+Players can either choose to register their score or play again.

   - At the last stage of designing the web application, a congratulations page is included for users who score over 70%.
 An animation displaying confetti is added as visual simuli to congratulate the winner!